Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Introduction and main results

 \begin{Def} Let $T$ a positive real number.
 We say that the sequence $(u_n)$ is linearizable on $[0,T]$ if

-\end{Def} In the work by Gérard \cite{P.GR}, it was demonstrated that in the subcritical case ($p<5$), the sequence $(u_n)$ exhibits linearizability within every time bounded interval.
+\end{Def} In the work by G\'erard \cite{P.GR}, it was demonstrated that in the subcritical case ($p<5$), the sequence $(u_n)$ exhibits linearizability within every time bounded interval.
 However, in the critical case ($p=5$), the behavior of the solution can manifest nonlinearity, primarily attributable to the lack of compactness in the Sobolev embedding ${\dot{H}}^1({\mathbb{R}}^3)\hookrightarrow L^{6}({\mathbb{R}}^3)$.
-In the aforementioned case, Gérard established the linearization of the sequence $(v_n)$ under the following necessary and sufficient condition:
+In the aforementioned case, G\'erard established the linearization under the following necessary and sufficient condition: